 Occurs whenever an employer chooses to terminate an employee.

-Within every business, low staff turnover is the goal.
-The industry standard can of course change.
-For example, industries such as retail and hospitality have a much higher average turnover rate than say a finance or insurance company.
+Within every business, low employee turnover is the goal.
+The industry standard can, of course, change.
+For example, industries such as retail and hospitality have a much higher average turnover rate than, say, finance or insurance companies.

 The average staff turnover rate in Australia in 2019 was 8.5%.
 The highest contributor was hospitality with 17.9% turnover, whereas the lowest was public administration at 5.3%.
-To see the full list of employee turnover rates by industry in Australia click here.
+To see how you compare, view the full list of employee turnover rates by industry in Australia here.